maximeroucher/BoneSound-Equalizer/README.md

 - Enter : Start the music conversion
 - p : Open the settings window
 - Ctrl + s : Open the output folder selection window
-- Ctrl + n : Open the music selection window
+- Ctrl + o : Open the music selection window
+- Ctrl + p : Open the personalize window
 - Shift : Swicth the language of the app

 **Settings window :**